2103-Pluto/escape-the-80s/README.md

 ## Acknowledgements

-Special thanks to Ricky Rhodes, Joe Alves, Hannah Bates, and the Regex Spaceship Team (Hope Fourie, Adria Orenstein, and Catalina McQuade).
+Special thanks to Ricky Rhodes, Joe Alves, and Hannah Bates and the Regex Spaceship Team (Hope Fourie, Adria Orenstein, and Catalina McQuade).